-White House Delays Rule to Prevent Kids from Being Hurt, Killed in Back-Over Accidents
+White House Finalizes Long-Overdue Rule to Prevent Kids from Being Hurt, Killed in Back-Over Accidents

 Every week in the United States, 50 children under the age of 15 are injured or killed as a result of back-over collisions involving cars and trucks.
 These tragic accidents occur because most vehicles lack the proper equipment to allow a driver to see people or objects located directly behind the car or truck.
 Yesterday, the Obama administration decided to hold off on finalizing a rule that would require car manufacturers to install rear-view cameras in new automobiles.
 The delay until January 2015 means that during the next 18 months, thousands more children will be injured or killed.